syurkov/labPlayer/README.md

 Each pair of duration objects can be compared in an obvious way (by duration in seconds).

 ### Song
 The song is a countable and comparable entity.
-The song has:
+The song has: title, artist, duration, counter.

-* title
-* artist
-* duration
-* counter

 The counter indicates how many times a song has been played: the counter is increased each time song is played.
 User sees currently played song in the format: TITLE by ARTIST [DURATION], e.g. 'Chosen Family' by Rina Sawayama [04:09]'